Our Leadership

 Don Janes

-Don Janes brings experienced leadership gained through his work in behavioral health as a counseling professional and through his work as a Director of Behavioral Health in residential services and ass the director of a 48-bed residential program for homeless veterans.
+Don Janes brings experienced leadership gained through his work in behavioral health as a counseling professional and through his work as a Director of Behavioral Health in residential services and as the director of a 48-bed residential program for homeless veterans.
 He has experience developing social services programs for residential clients with severe behavioral health issues and had the opportunity to develop policy and procedures for programs to keep high risk clients in their homes in the community.
 Don’s ability to quantify the efficacy of programs through the analysis of program components provides the opportunity to develop new tools to collect valuable metrics that will promote best practice and quality improvement.
 Don has a B.S. in Psychology and an M.S. in Professional Counseling.
 Don’s education combined with many years of management and leadership experience provide a clear path to ongoing quality improvement.

 Katie Lindsay